-Editor’s Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 16.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on June 10.

 What’s on offer

 Are you looking for wild open spaces?
 World-class beaches?
 A thrumming food and drinks scene?
 Australia has all of that in spades.
 From Uluru to the Sydney Opera House, its icons span the Outback to the cities, sacred spaces to cultural centers.
-Plus, of course, there’s laidback, beach-driven lifestyle in spades.
+Plus, of course, there’s that laidback, beach-driven lifestyle.

 Who can go

 Australia opened its borders to fully vaccinated tourists on February 21, although the different states have different requirements (see below).

 A ban on cruise ship entry ended April 17.